ClosedBusiness

 Australian Government · Australia

-This program provides funding to First Nations owned small businesses in Western Australia to help them recover from flooding associated with Ex-Tropical Cyclone Ellie from 28 December 2022 onwards.
-It supports business recovery through services, training, equipment and asset funding.
+This program provides funding to First Nations owned small businesses to help them recover from the impacts of flooding associated with Ex-Tropical Cyclone Ellie in Western Australia from 28 December 2022 onwards.
+Grants support business recovery through services, training, equipment and asset costs.

 Funding